The 2014 National Curriculum for Science aims to ensure that all children:

 Our engagement with the local environment ensures that children learn through varied and first hand experiences of the world around them.
 So much of science lends itself to outdoor learning and so we provide children with opportunities to experience this.
 Through various workshops, trips and interactions with experts and local charities, children have the understanding that science has changed our lives and that it is vital to the world’s future prosperity.
 Children at Stobhillgate First School will overwhelmingly enjoy science, and this results in motivated learners.

-Morpeth Partnership Curriculum Intent Document
+Morpeth Partnership Curriculum Progression Document